h2database/h2database/README.md

 Since the provided query is dependent on timestamp for retrieving the 10 most recent posts, index should be created on the timestamp in descending order.
-With this, the data base can utilize a B-tree data structure to quickly fetch information that is stored in descending order:
+With this, the data base can utilize a B+ tree data structure to quickly fetch information that is stored in descending order:

 `CREATE INDEX post_timestamp_idx ON posts(post_timestamp DESC);`